Founder William Brightman explains the concept behind his coffee scrub idea:

 The pH levels

 Coffee is the same pH as your skin - meaning it won't leave it feeling dry.
-Plus, we add shea butter, leaving you feeling luxuriously smooth, moisturised and hydrated.
+We add shea butter and almond oil, leaving you feeling luxuriously smooth and moisturised.

-Caffeine in coffee helps stimulate blood flow, addressing those areas in need of renewal and regeneration.
+The caffeine in coffee helps stimulate blood flow, effective against skin conditions such as acne, eczema, cellulite and stretch marks, addressing those areas in need of renewal and regeneration.

-The antioxidant level in brewed coffee grounds is higher than in freshly ground coffee.
-That means they are better at fighting free radicals, one of the main causes of the signs of aging.
+The antioxidant level in brewed coffee grounds is higher than in freshly ground coffee!
+That means they are better at fighting free radicals, one of the main causes of the signs of ageing.